upwork/phystrix/README.md

     }
 ```

-where the client might be a 3rd library you downloaded, or an instance of http client from a framework such as Zend Framework or Symfony or something you wrote yourself.
+where the client might be a 3rd library you downloaded, or an instance of http client from a framework such as Laminas Framework or Symfony or something you wrote yourself.

 Of course, having to add this into each command would be suboptimal.
 Normally, you will have a set of abstract commands, specific to your use cases.
 E.g. you might have __GenericCurlCommand__ or __GenericGoogleApiCommand__ and __MyCommand__ would extend one of those.